brenns10/brennan.io/_drafts/alien-computer-card.md

 However, creating a theme requires either writing a C extension to Plymouth, or learning an arcane scripting language and writing the extension in that.
 I opted for the scripting language.
-But I guess the more accurate way to put it was that I followed a set of [tutorials][brej] right up until the point where I had what I wanted.
-The result: [`plymouth-theme-nostromo`][], which is incidentally available in the [AUR][aur-ptn].
+More accurately, I followed a set of [tutorials][brej] right up until the point where I had what I wanted.
+The
+result: [plymouth-theme-nostromo][], which is incidentally available in the [AUR][aur-ptn].

 ## Sound effects